Page High School Handbook

-- Bring your parent note or medical excuse to Front Office the morning following your absence.
+- Bring your parents' note or medical excuse to the Front Office the morning following your absence.

-- Make sure your child is in school on time every day unless there is a valid reason.
+- Make sure your child is at school on time every day unless there is a valid reason.

-- Call Front Office by 9:00 AM on the day your child is absent.
+- Call the Front Office by 9:00 AM on the day your child is absent.

 - Send a note to school following the absence detailing the reason for the absence.